5 Signs of a Clogged Toilet and Home Remedies to Fix It

 If you hear these noises, don’t ignore them; contact a plumbing specialist immediately before the situation worsens.
 These sounds are an excellent early warning indicator, and the obstruction can typically be eliminated swiftly at this point.

-4. Foul odors
+4. Foul Odors

 The presence of foul odors is an evident symptom that your toilet is clogged.
 Bad odors emanating from your bathroom, kitchen sink, or toilet are all signs that your toilet drains are clogged.

-The build-up of sewage waste in your pipes creates gases, which are driven out by the build-up of pressure in your pipes produced by the clogged drain.
+The buildup of sewage waste in your pipes creates gases, which are driven out by the buildup of pressure in your pipes produced by the clogged drain.
 These gases are expelled via fixtures and vent pipes throughout your house.

-5. Gully trap overflowing
+5. Gully Trap Overflowing

-Your toilet is stuck if you discover toilet paper and water on the ground near your overflow relief gully or gully trap outside your home.
-These gully traps are meant to serve as an escape point for your wastewater if your property’s sewer drains get clogged, preventing the sewer from draining into your home and instead of discharging outdoors.
+These gully traps are meant to serve as an escape point for your wastewater if your property’s sewer drains get clogged, preventing the sewer from draining into your home instead of discharging outdoors.

 Home Remedies for a Clogged Toilet